Fresh-Faced Bookworm Meets Crone-filled Canon

 Even though I majored in English (twice—graduate and undergraduate levels), I still felt like I didn’t belong in discussions around books.
 While writing papers on classics, I had a constant internal battle around my intelligence, self-worth, identity, and belonging.
 So, I hid my young adult books.
 At various points, I had discarded my favorites.
 I traded them in for classics.
 One of my main qualms with classics was that they were exclusionary.
 A series of white men (mostly) and some white women created what is often deemed as “serious” literature.

-Finally, this brings us to the second goal behind this website: I aim to untangle my enjoyment of stories from the prevailing white-author-heavy canon.
+This brings us to the second goal behind this website: I aim to untangle my enjoyment of stories from the prevailing white-author-heavy canon.
 Here, so-called silly questions are welcome (if not encouraged).
-At Dinasoaur, I am celebrating stories that make me happy, empowered, and hopeful, sure.
-However, I am also stepping into stories that once felt unwelcoming, unreachable, inaccessible to me.
+At Dinasoaur, I am celebrating stories that make me happy, empowered, and hopeful.
+I am also stepping into stories that once felt unwelcoming, unreachable, and inaccessible to me.
 With that, I will approach stories with an open mind and ask questions.
 Come say hi—and feel free to join me on this journey.

 Thanks for stopping by!